emdashii/mazzaella/content/posts/about.md

 percent sure.

-## why am I? {#why-am-i}
+## who am I? {#who-am-i}

 I, Elliott Claus, am.
 I grew up on a small island in the Pacific Ocean, Orcas Island, WA.
 I went to college at Walla Walla University and graduated in 2020 with a Bioengineering degree.
 I worked a summer construction job through high school and college, and for a bit afterwards.
-I recently moved to Georgia, as I accepted a junior developer role at AppVizo.
+I moved to Georgia to start my career as a software engineer.
+Currently, I am living in Chattanooga, TN working remotely.
 I am good at making things happen while keeping cost, time, and quality in mind.
 You can only have two, but I try to optimize as best I can.